James Love - actor

 Son of Architect George Dance (1700-1768).
 His birth name was James Dance, but he assumed the professional name of James Love in 1751 after the name of his mistress Catherine L'amour.1

-Boswell knew Love from Loves time at Edinburgh Theatre.
+Boswell knew Love from Loves' time at the Edinburgh Theatre.
 They were good friends in the early 1760s, and Boswell visited the couple during his 1762-63 stay in London (first mentioned on November 25, 1762).
 Boswell probably had an affair with Mrs. Love in Edinburgh, and also saw some of her following Love's death in 1774.
-(Link)

-Boswell wanted to distance himself somewhat from Love following a visit to them on December 14, 1762.
+Boswell wanted to distance himself somewhat from Love following a visit to him in London on December 14, 1762.
 Love had criticized Boswell's friend, the actor West Digges, in a way, so that Boswell afterwards wrote in his diary that he would only consider the Loves remote acquaintances from that point on.
-However, as was typical for Boswell, his moods frequently changed, and on December 28, 1762 he again went to see Love.
-Love had lunch with him on the next day.
-They saw a bit of each other in the spring of 1763 as well, partly because Love owed Boswell £40.1 Apparently, Love didn't soon repay the money, and Boswell, in his memo of June 7, 1763, wrote "Write to Love strongly [...] and threaten him".
+However, as was typical of Boswell, his mood frequently changed, and on December 28, 1762, he again went to see Love.
+Love had lunch with him the next day.
+They saw a bit of each other in the spring of 1763 as well, partly because Love owed Boswell £40.1 Apparently, Love didn't soon repay the money, and Boswell, in his memo of June 7, 1763, wrote: "Write to Love strongly [...] and threaten him".
 On June 21, however, Love did repay £10, and the two of them dined together.

 They never became close friends again, although they seem to have had a good enough relationship from Love's re-entry in Boswell's journal in 1769, when Boswell visited him at his theatre in Richmond.
-Boswell also visited Love a few times in the last few years before his death in 1774.
+Boswell also visited him a few times in the last few years before Love's death in 1774.